Ayush-Shukla02/GetFood.com/README.md

 # GetFood.com

-This is just the responsive frontend part of the website.
+This is just the frontend part of the website.